-Employees were asked if they were aware of these differences before the survey.
-Before the survey, 61.0% (n = 122) of employees were aware of the difference between confidentiality and privacy.
+Employees were asked if they were aware of the difference.
+83.0% (n = 132) of employees were aware of the difference between confidentiality and privacy.

-Figure 6.
-Awareness, Continued
+Figure 6 Awareness, continued

-Where you aware of this difference between confidentiality and privacy before this survey?
+Are you aware of the difference between confidentiality and privacy?

 Using a likert scale, (1 = strongly disagree, 2 = disagree, 3 = neither agree nor disagree, 4 = agree, 5 = strongly agree) employees rated their level of agreement with the following statements: